Fuel cells for mission‑critical stationary power

 - Fuel logistics – diesel generators require regular fuel deliveries, which can be costly and difficult in remote areas.

-- Eliminating emissions – diesel generators produce dangerous emissions whilst running, from noise to carbon monoxide.
-In rural areas, this can be detrimental to the surrounding ecosystem.
+- Eliminating emissions – diesel generators produce dangerous emissions whilst running, from noise to carbon monoxide, which can be detrimental to the surrounding ecosystem.

 Our IE-POWER™ fuel cell modules provide zero-emission, reliable off-grid power to areas that are impacted by intermittent and unreliable grid services.
 With micro-grids relying heavily on diesel generators and the impacts of this on the surrounding environment regarding noise and particulate pollution, our fuel cells for off-grid applications can provide a more dependable solution and eliminate harmful emissions.